 In your app’s backend, track an action using one of our Server SDKs or with a REST call to our Server API.

-When tracking an action to enroll an authenticator, the scope add:authenticators must be explicitly specified if the user is already enrolled with at least one authentication method (e.g. passkey).
-In such cases you should ensure users are strongly authenticated with one of their existing methods before they can enroll an additional authenticator.
+When tracking an action to create a passkey, the scope add:authenticators must be specified if the user is already enrolled with an authenticator - this includes another passkey.
+In such cases you should ensure users are strongly authenticated with an existing method before creating the passkey.
+Learn more about authenticator binding.

 2. Frontend - Use a client SDK